FXCM vs Capital.com 2026

 | Tier-4 Licenses | 0 | 2 |

-FXCM’s forex pricing sits slightly above the industry average.
-In May 2024, average EUR/USD spreads were about 0.78 pips for its EU, U.K., and Australia offerings, and around 1.38 pips via its St. Vincent and the Grenadines entity.
-FXCM’s commission-based accounts showed a low underlying spread of 0.28 pips (excluding commissions), but the effective cost often lands closer to about 0.74 pips once you include the round-trip commission.
-FXCM’s Active Trader Rebate Program (not available in the U.K. or EU) offers five tiers with monthly volume starting at $10 million and rebates from $5 to $25 per million traded.
-Example: in the U.K., a $25,000 balance and at least $50 million in monthly volume can drop commissions to $2.50 per side ($5 round trip), making the effective spread about 0.78 pips.
-As with most brokers, spreads can widen during rollover or in choppy markets.
+FXCM’s pricing is slightly higher than the industry average unless you use its commission-based or high-volume discounts.
+In May 2024, average EUR/USD spreads were 0.78 pips for its EU, U.K., and Australia entities and 1.38 pips for its St. Vincent and the Grenadines entity.
+FXCM’s commission-based accounts showed a 0.28-pip core spread (excluding commissions), with an effective cost closer to 0.74 pips after adding the commission-equivalent of about 0.50 pips per round turn.
+FXCM’s Active Trader Rebate Program (not available in the U.K. or EU) offers five tiers starting from at least $10 million in monthly volume, paying $5 to $25 per million traded; a U.K. example shows $2.50 per side ($5 round turn) with $25,000 balance and $50 million monthly volume, leading to an effective EUR/USD cost around 0.78 pips.
+Spreads can widen during rollover or unusual market conditions.

 | Feature |